-Network activity is isolated on a local bus, where the AT/LANTIC Controller's local DMA channel performs burst transfers between the buffer memory and the AT/LANTIC Controller's FIFO.
-The Remote DMA transfers data between the buffer memory and the host memory via the internal bidirectional I/O port.
+Network activity is isolated on a local bus, where the DP83907's local DMA channel performs burst transfers between the buffer memory and the DP83907's FIFO.
+The Remote DMA transfers data between the buffer memory and the host memory via the internal bl-directional I/O port.
 The Remote DMA provides local addressing capability and is used as a slave DMA by the host.
 The host system reads the I/O port to transfer data between the system and I/O port.
-The AT/LANTIC Controller allows Local and Remote DMA operations to be interleaved.
+The DP83907 allows Local and Remote DMA operations to be interleaved.

 Packets are removed from the ring using the Remote DMA.
 When using the Remote DMA the Send Packet command can be used.
 This programs the Remote DMA to automatically remove the received packet pointed to by the Boundary Pointer.
-At the end of the transfer, the AT/LANTIC Controller moves the Boundary Pointer, freeing additional buffers for reception.
+At the end of the transfer, the DP83907 moves the Boundary Pointer, freeing additional buffers for reception.
 The Boundary Pointer can also be moved manually by programming the Boundary Register.
 Care should be taken to keep the Boundary Pointer at least one buffer behind the Current Page Pointer.

-Data transfer by the Remote DMA to the integrated I/O data port is dependent on whether the AT/LANTIC Controller is set into 8-bit mode or 16-bit mode.
-In 8-bit mode all transfers are 8 bits (1 byte) wide.
-When in 16-bit mode all transfers are 16 bits (1 word) wide.
-The data width is selected by setting the WTS bit in the Data Configuration Register and setting the DWID pin for the proper mode.
+Data transfer by the Remote DMA to the integrated I/O data port is dependent on whether the DP83907 is set into 8 bit mode or 16 bit mode.
+In 8 bit mode all transfers are 8 bits (1 byte) wide.
+When in 16 bit mode all transfers are 16 bits (1 word) wide.
+The data width is selected by setting the WTS bit in the data Configuration Register and setting the DWID pin for the proper mode.

-The following is a suggested method for maintaining the Receive Buffer Ring pointers if in shared memory mode or if remote read is used in I/O mode.
+The following is a suggested method for maintaining the Receive Buffer Ring pointers:

-- At initialization, set up a software variable (next\pkt) to indicate where the next packet will be read.
-At the beginning of each Remote Read DMA operation, the value of next\pkt will be loaded into RSAR0 and RSAR1. - 2.
-When initializing the AT/LANTIC Controller set:
+- At initialization, set up a software variable (next_pkt) to indicate where the next packet will be read.
+At the beginning of each Remote Read DMA operation, the value of next_pkt will be loaded into RSAR0 and RSAR1. - 2.
+When initializing the DP83907 Controller set:

-'''

-BNDRY = PSTART

-CURR = PSTART + 1

-next_pkt = PSTART + 1
+BNDRY = PSTART CURR = PSTART + 1 next_pkt = PSTART + 1

-'''

-After a packet is DMAed from the Receive Buffer Ring, the Next Page Pointer (second byte in the AT/LANTIC Controller buffer header is used to update BNDRY and next\pkt.
+After a packet is DMAed from the Receive Buffer Ring, the Next Page Pointer (second byte in the DP83907 Controller buffer header is used to update BNDRY and next_pkt.

-''' next_pkt = Next Page Pointer
+next_pkt = Next Page Pointer

-BNDRY = Next Page Pointer - 1 '''
+BNDRY = Next Page Pointer - 1